audreybichelmeir/Assign3/README.md

 Ryan Millares
 Pair function()
 general printing out statements

+Peter Chen
+General Logic -- understanding first one must push then same pop it.

 Known Error
 the file will run if the user types out the file (e.g. correct1.txt) sometimes if the the up button is pressed with an incorrect text file